Mental Health Facilities Washington County, TN

 Health Connect America

-Health Connect America is a mental health facility in Washington County, TN, located at 2700 South Roan Street, Suite 105, 37601.
-Health Connect America provides outpatient treatment and telemedicine/telehealth.
-Health Connect America provides trauma therapy, group therapy and dialectical behavior therapy to adults, seniors 65 or older and children / adolescents.
+Health Connect America is a mental health treatment clinic in Washington County, Tennessee, located at 2700 South Roan Street, Suite 105, 37601 zip code.
+Health Connect America provides telemedicine/telehealth and outpatient treatment.
+Health Connect America provides dialectical behavior therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to young adults, children / adolescents and adults.
 Health Connect America also supports people requiring dual diagnosis treatment.
-Some other services available at Health Connect America include case management, suicide prevention services and supported employment.
+Additional services provided by Health Connect America consist of court-ordered outpatient treatment, case management and supported employment.

 Learn More